waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Mahogany Mart:** Entered.
 Met Lance (6, 3).
 He confirmed the radio signal source is here.
     - Suspicious hidden stairs likely at (7, 3).
     - Plan: Talk to Lance to proceed.
 - **Security:** Triggered 'Intruder Alert' at (24, 3).
-Likely caused by the Persian Statues acting as sensors.
-Encountered Rocket Grunt.
+Persian Statues at (24, 1) and (24, 5) are sensors.
+Infinite Rocket Grunt battles will occur until a secret switch is tripped.
+- **Hypothesis:** The switch might be on one of the statues or a computer terminal.
+Testing statue at (24, 1).
 - Muscle grew to Lv 43.
 Replacing Karate Chop with Cross Chop (Power upgrade).